 Dean: There's Sam Girls and Dean Girls and...
 What's a slash fan?
 Sam: As in Sam slash Dean.
 Together.
 Dean: Like together, together?
 They do know we're brothers, right?
 Sam: Doesn't seem to matter.
 Dean: Oh, come on, that... that's just sick!

-The most common definition has Slash as a Fan Fic that pairs two (or more) characters of the same sex (a manifestation of Fan Yay).
+The most common definition has Slash as a Fan Fic that pairs two (or more) characters of the same sex.
+Often, "slash" is used for male/male pairings only, with "femslash" or "femmeslash" used for female/female pairings.

-Slash is generally also used to pair up Heterosexual Life Partners.
+The more lopsided the male-to-female ratio in the original work, the more common (and more justifiable) it is to have slash pairings rather than straight pairings in the fandom.
+Slash is generally also used to pair up Heterosexual Life-Partners.
 Of course, some canonical works, especially Boys Love and those with a Cast Full of Pretty Boys, invite such reading by playing the ambiguity for all its worth.
 It's also common to (sexually) pair characters who are nemeses in the source material, in Fan Fic's own version of Slap-Slap-Kiss, Foe Yay and The Masochism Tango.
 Some Slash Fics are so low in erotic and romantic content that although they focuses on the relationship between two same-sex characters, it's not obvious if they're slash or not; they're closer to Ho Yay themselves.
 Such fics are often called PreSlash or slash-if-you-squint.

 The origin of the term predates the World Wide Web, going back to 1960s fanfic writers, specifically those interested in Star Trek, who wrote "Kirk/Spock" fiction, pronounced "Kirk Slash Spock".
 In many communities, the ordering of the names is used to indicate a powerrelationship, and who exactly is the dominant member.